MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/error-element-not-found-dfsn.md

 ## Cause 2: The PDC or DC can't be reached or is down

 You use the DFS Management console on a machine that's a DFS namespace server, member server, or member client with RSAT File Services tools installed.
-This issue occurs because the machine can't reach the primary domain controller (PDC) or domain controller (DC) over TCP/UDP port 389 (Lightweight Directory Access Protocol (LDAP) port), or the PDC or DC is down.
+In rare occasions this issue might also occur because the machine can't reach the primary domain controller (PDC) or domain controller (DC) over TCP/UDP port 389 (Lightweight Directory Access Protocol (LDAP) port), or the PDC or DC is down.

 ### Wireshark trace example